Vernon L. Grose: California Science Framework

 Another wave of controversy occurred during this period, and that was the teaching of evolution in the public schools, and other science concepts and ideas that touched on beliefs, religion, values and morals (e.g. teaching human sexuality, human reproduction, and birth control in biology classes, for example).
 But it was Darwin's evolutionary theory that resulted in court cases, and laws being passed to regulate the teaching of evolution (such as giving equal time to "creation science" if "evolution science" was presented in a science class.

 A phenomenon that reached its pinnacle during this time was the general scrutiny of textbooks, especially in biology, Earth science, social studies, and literature.
 In the 1960s, when BSCS, whose textbooks emphasized Darwin's theory of evolution (in contrast to many high school biology texts as the time), submitted its books for state adoption in the lucrative market of Texas, serious trouble surfaced.
 The Reverend Ruel Lemmons led a protest (that reached the Texas Governor's office) to the get the BSCS textbooks banned claiming the books were pure evolution, completely materialistic and atheistic.
 The books were not banned, but there were changes made to lighten their evolutionary emphasis.
 Nelkin reports that BSCS had to specify that evolution theory was a theory, not a fact, and that it had been modified, not strengthened by recent research.

-This was just the tip of the iceberg.
-A group of fundamentalists began to develop a world view of creation based on the story in Genesis in the Holy Bible.
+Further, a group of fundamentalists began to develop a world view of creation based on the story in Genesis in the Holy Bible.
 The creationists rejected the notion of a 5 billion year old Earth, instead claiming that biological life began approximately five to six thousand years ago.
 One of the forceful voices in the creation science movement was Henry Morris.
 In an article published in the American Biology Teacher, he set out the differences, from his point of view, between the creation model and the evolution model.
 Essentially the creationists "theorized" that all living things were brought about by the acts of a Creator.
 The evolutionary model proposed that all living things were brought about by naturalistic processes due to properties inherent in inanimate matter.
 The creationists, in their literature, set the creation model alongside the evolutionary model, and insisted that good science education would provide alternative views on the same topic, and let the students evaluate them to form their own position.